Widget not in any sidebars

 I recently had this question asked of me on a social media group and I answered with how I personally deal with it.
-I wanted to share with my readers today my own experience on how I go to sleep when I’m stressed.
+I wanted to share with my readers today my own experience on “how do I go to sleep when I’m stressed”.
+This is a step by step description of what works for me.
+You can be the judge.

 How to go to sleep when you are stressed can be very difficult because you need to be able to let go temporarily to clear your mind of your worries and concerns even when you know you are going to need to address it later.
 That little voice inside your head just keeps popping back in and seems impossible to stop it from rambling on.
 I often have this same issue, even waking during the night with my mind already trying to work out problems as I become aware that I am awake.
 What I do myself to go to sleep can take some practice and may come with varying degrees of success.
-After having used this sleep technique for years I later learned I was practicing my own personal version of mental diversion that can often be recommended to help people sleep.
+After having used this sleep technique for years I later learned I was practicing my own personal version of guided imagery that can often be recommended to help people sleep and lower stress.
+How do I go to sleep when I’m stressed or can’t shut down?
 Let me start at the beginning with each step I take to go to sleep.

 Sleep Environment – Setting the Stage for Sleep